plandes/rend/README.md

 - Render PDF and HTML in the default web browser.

 Features on macOS:
-- Default web browser used for HTML, Preview.app used for PDF files.
+- Default web browser used for HTML, [Preview.app] used for PDF files.
 - Resize the window and a per display basis.
+- Go to a specified page in [Preview.app].

 The features on macOS are [needed for other operating systems](#contributing).